osmcode/osmium-tool/man/osmium-extract.md

     **\--output-format/-f** options are ignored, because they are set in the config file.

+\--clean=ATTR
+:   Clean the attribute (*version*, *timestamp*, *changeset*, *uid*, *user*),
+    from the data before writing it out again.
+The attribute will be set to 0 (the user will be set to the empty string).
+This option can be given multiple times.
+Depending on the output format these attributes might show up as 0 or not show up at all.

 -d, \--directory=DIRECTORY
 :   Output directory.
 Output file names in the config file are relative to
     this directory.
 Overwrites the setting of the same name in the config